-- 1.1 Seaton Town Council ("the Council") collects, holds, processes and shares personal information collected from a variety of different sources.
-Personal information is a valuable asset which can be seriously abused in the wrong hands, often causing great distress and inconvenience to the data subject. - 1.2 Data breaches are increasingly common occurrences, whether through human error or malicious intent. - 1.3 It is therefore entirely correct and proper that the Council should have in place a robust policy and systematic procedure for responding to any reported data breach, to ensure that it can act responsibly and protect as far as possible the security of any personal data that may come into its possession . - 1.4 The General Data Protection Regulations ("the GDPR") came into full effect on 25 May 2018.
+1.1 Seaton Town Council ("the Council") collects, holds, processes and shares personal information collected from a variety of different sources.
+Personal information is a valuable asset which can be seriously abused in the wrong hands, often causing great distress and inconvenience to the data subject.

+1.2 Data breaches are increasingly common occurrences, whether through human error or malicious intent.

+1.3 It is therefore necessary for the Council to have in place a robust policy and procedure for responding to any reported data breach, to ensure that it can protect as far as possible the security of any personal data that may come into its possession .

+1.4 The General Data Protection Regulations ("the GDPR") came into full effect on 25 May 2018.